chess-ca/cfc-www-2020/content/website/under-construction.en.md

 </div>

 * **Blocked:**
-On July 3, 2020, many browsers started blocking chess.ca because of malware.
+On July 3, 2020, most browsers started blocking chess.ca because of malware.

 * **Repair #1:**
 A few suspicious things were found and removed from chess.ca.